Nikon D3 vs Olympus E-M10 II

 |16.||Olympus E-P5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3 (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the D3 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The D3 was replaced by the Nikon D4, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Olympus E-M10 II Manual.
+Further information on the features and operation of the D3 and E-M10 II can be found, respectively, in the Nikon D3 Manual (free pdf) or the online Olympus E-M10 II Manual.